vaughanknight/timezonetax/README.md

 The prime meridian is an imaginary line that splits the world vertically to create two equal vertical hemispheres, often referred to as the East and West.
-For globally spread teams, this is commonly used to create two &quot;inclusive&quot; zones for global meetings and rhythms.
+For globally spread teams, this is commonly used to create two &quot;inclusive\&quot; zones for global meetings and rhythms.
 This assumes a work cycle of 12 hours.
 The team members at the edges of the zones will routinely be pay a much higher tax by design.

 ### Approach